SciML/ReservoirComputing.jl/docs/src/tutorials/reca.md

 ```

 We are going to test the recall ability of the model, feeding the input data
-and investigating wether the predicted output equals the output data.
+and investigating whether the predicted output equals the output data.

 ```@example reca
 _, st0 = setup(rng, reca) #reset the first ca state